enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 JQM is very database-centric, with (nearly) all communications going through the database.
 It was therefore logical for the first client implementation to be a direct to database API, using the same ORM named Hibernate as in the engine.

-.. note:: actually, even if this API uses a direct connection to the database for nearly everything, there is one API method
+.. note:: Actually, even if this API uses a direct connection to the database for nearly everything, there is one API method
 	which does not work that way: file retrieval.
 	Files produced by job instances (business files or simply logs) are stored locally on each node - therefore retrieving these files requires connecting directly (HTTP GET) to the nodes.
 Therefore, talk of HTTP connection parameters should not come as a surprise.